 Sizing of Systems

-If humidity and temperature control is required, the refrigeration load of the paint barn is about 4000 TR.
+If humidity and temperature control are required, the refrigeration load of the paint barn is about 4000 TR.
 The size of the mechanical plant for this tonnage is impressive and of great significance.
 It requires a couple of very large chilled water systems, pumps and expansion tanks, and large piping systems.
 In addition, a cooling tower system is required to cool the condenser of the chillers.
 The cooling tower requires much of the same ancillaries, such as piping, reservoir, water treatment and pumps.

 If recirculation is used in either arrangement, the installed horsepower stays about the same, but the refrigeration load falls to a quarter of the above numbers.
 In the case of the paint booth, approximately 500 TR is required to cool the booth.
-This is a much more manageable proposition and may even be accomplished with standard packaged chilled water systems.
+This is a much more manageable proposition and may even be accomplished with standard, packaged chilled water systems.